Charley Toorop: Work

-Charley Toorop became a member of the group of artists called Het Signaal (The Signal) in 1916.
+Toorop became a member of the group of artists called Het Signaal (The Signal) in 1916.
 The group aimed to depict a deep sense of reality through the use of colours and heavily accentuated lines and through fierce contrasts of colours.
 This is one of the reasons why Toorop is seen as adherent to the Bergense School.

 Toorop befriended other artists, among them Bart van der Leck and Piet Mondriaan.
-In 1926 Charley Toorop went to live for two years in Amsterdam, where her painting became influenced by film.
+In 1926 Toorop went to live for two years in Amsterdam, where her painting became influenced by film.
 She frontally depicted figures standing isolated from each other, as if they were lit by lamps at a movie set.
 Her still lifes show kinship to the synthetic cubism of Juan Gris.
 From the 1930s onwards, she painted many female figures, as well as nudes and self-portraits in a powerful, realistic style.
 Well-known is her large painting Three Generations (Drie generaties) (1941–1950; in the Museum Boijmans Van Beuningen, Rotterdam), which is a self-portrait, a portrait of her father and of her son Edgar, in which she unites both realism and a sense of symbolism.

 Her ruthless realism has a magic touch.
 "Is the natural appearance reality," she wondered in 1917, "or can we sense in its form only the most unreal that appears before us?
 This unreal, which is the most real."

-Toorop had lived at many different places, but from 1932 on she resided in Bergen, North Holland, a town she'd previously had her home between 1912-1915 and 1922–1926.
+Toorop had lived at many different places, but from 1932 on she resided in Bergen, North Holland, where she'd previously had her home between 1912 and 1915 and again from1922 to 1926.
 There she designed and commissioned a house called "De Vlerken", situated at the Buerweg 19.
 The house is still there, although after a fire its thatched roof has been replaced by a tiled roof.
-Charley Toorop died in Bergen on November 5, 1955.
+Toorop died in Bergen on November 5, 1955.
 Her works are in many public collections, notably in the Kröller-Müller Museum in Otterlo.

-One of her paintings featured in the exhibition called "How Van Gogh Came to Groningen," which opened at the Groninger Museum in November 2024, and which considered the circles of artists, art fans, and collectors who generated early Dutch interest in the works of Vincent Van Gogh.
+One of her paintings featured in the exhibition called "How Van Gogh Came to Groningen", which opened at the Groninger Museum in November 2024, and which considered the circles of artists, art fans, and collectors who generated early Dutch interest in the works of Vincent Van Gogh.